softbankrobotics-labs/pepper-solitaries-loop/README.md

 to 60 seconds. **We advise you to not set this value below 30 seconds** or it may result in complains about robot being noisy and impossible to reach.

-The solitaries animation loop can then be started and stopped whenever you want.
+The solitaries animations loop can then be started and stopped whenever you want.

 ## Getting Started